What's the best Android tablet?

 Android itself is quite similar to iOS, which is the name of the iPad’s software.
 The latest version is Android 7.0 Nougat but many tablets still come wit Android 6 Marshmallow, or even Android 5 Lollipop, and that’s perfectly fine.

 As with iPads, the first thing to consider (apart from your budget) is screen size.
 This ranges from around 7- to 11in, although there are a couple of larger Android tablets with 13in screens.
-For most people, an 8- or 9in tablet represents the best compromised between usability and portability, although some 10in tablets can be quite thin and light.
+For most people, an 8- or 9in tablet represents the best compromised between usability and portability, although 10in tablets can be thin and light.
 What you can’t escape is the footprint associated with a bigger screen, so it’s worth making sure your chosen tablet will fit in your favourite bag.

 Also, check that the tablet allows you to install apps on the SD card, as not all do, but occasionally it’s the app itself which restricts you to internal storage only.